-The icon indicates that the max. speed limit function of the forklift truck is activated.
+The icon indicates that the speed limit function of the forklift truck is activated.

-You can set ON/OFF and limit speed on the service menu mode.
+The speed limit function is set ON/OFF, and adjusted, in the service menu mode.
+The normal and turtle (slow) speed mode is also adjustable.
 A password is required, contact your dealer.

-Setup path: Service Menu Mode, SETUP → SPEED SETUP
+- Setup path : Service Menu Mode, SETUP $\rightarrow$ FUNCTION ACTIVATE - Setup path : Service Menu Mode, SETUP → SPEED SETUP